DAQInterface makes inappropriate assumptions about versions of software being used

 It's true that the git commit hashes which are saved in the run record (metadata.txt) are literally just the most recent commit hashes found in the ./srcs area.
 To get these values to tell us for certain what code was used, we need to ensure that the built code matches up with these commit hashes.
 So, I can do the following:

 - Have DAQInterface refuse to boot if it discovers that there are code edits which haven't been locally committed in ./srcs/<packagename>

 - If the code edits ARE all committed, then have DAQInterface refuse to boot if it discovers via a diff that the code in the local ups area (or, in fact, whatever ups area gets set up by the setup script) doesn't match with the code in the ./srcs area

-#3 Updated by Kurt Biery about 2 months ago
+#3 Updated by Kurt Biery almost 2 years ago

 I don't want any changes that make the system harder to use, so any options with "DAQInterface refuses to boot" in the description don't seem like good ones to me.